From Server-Based to Client-Based Machine Learning: A Comprehensive Survey: Client-Based Training

-Different from reducing communication rounds, here communication compression means reducing the amount of data traffic in a single round.
-According to \cite{konevcny2016federated}, as on most occasions the bandwidth of the uplink is much poorer than that of the downlink, reducing the uplink communication cost is a more urgent task.
-So the approaches are mainly about lower the size of the updates.
-They can be generally classified as \textit{structured updates} and \textit{sketched updates}: \begin{itemize} \item Structured updates: These kinds of methods apply restrictions to updates during the whole training process so that they have a pre-specified structure.
-In other words, with these methods, clients will directly give compressed updates after training is finished in each round.
+\paragraph{\textbf{Literature Review}} The first aspect of improving communication efficiency is reducing communication rounds.
+In~\cite{mcmahan2016communication}, Federated Averaging~(FedAvg) was proposed to deal with the fourth basic characteristics of federated learning \textit{Limited Communication}.
+By enabling multiple local training iterations and using model averaging methods, the number of communication rounds is reduced.
+Similarly, based on parallel restarted SGD~\cite{yu2019parallel}, Yu~\et~\cite{pmlr-v97-yu19d} proposed parallel restarted SGD with momentum to enlarge local training steps and thus reduce the total number of rounds.

-\item Sketched updates: These kinds of methods do compression on the generated update after training before communication. \end{itemize} For structured updates, two methods are provided in this paper: \begin{itemize} \item Low rank: Every update $\mathbf{H} \in \mathbb{R}^{d_1 \times d_2}$ to local model is enforced to be a low rank matrix whose rank is at most $k$ by expressing $\mathbf{H}$ as a product of two special matrices: $\mathbf{A}$ is generated randomly independently in each round and clients only need to optimize $\mathbf{B}$.
-What's more, in implementation, $\mathbf{A}$ can be generated through a random seed shared with server and thus only $\mathbf{B}$ needs to be sent to the server.
+Meanwhile, reducing the size of communication data also helps improve communication efficiency.
+According to~\cite{konevcny2016federated2}, as on most occasions the bandwidth of the uplink is much poorer than that of the downlink, reducing the uplink communication cost is a more urgent task.
+Two kinds of approaches~({\it Structured Updates} and {\it Sketched Updates}) which can lower the size of the updates are implemented and tested in federated learning in~\cite{konevcny2016federated2}.
+Besides the general compression methods, Caldas~\et~\cite{DBLP:journals/corr/abs-1812-07210} proposed Federated Dropout.
+With Federated Dropout, each worker trains a smaller sub-model instead of the whole global model.
+Then the size of updates is also reduced.